LouisAlbanZiko/hermes/README.md

-# HTTP Server
+# Hermes WebServer

-An HTTP server written in Zig for serving static files and simple templates as well as basic custom functionality using `handlers`.
+Hermes is an HTTP server written in Zig for serving static files and simple templates as well as basic custom functionality using `handlers`.
 All files (static files, templates) are embedded into the executable at compile time.

 ### How it works